-(a) Purchase of investment property
+Purchase of investment property

-During the financial year, the Group acquired investment property with an aggregate cost of \$157,000 (2020 : \$Nil) of which \$83,000 (2020 : \$Nil) was acquired by means of settlement with trade receivables.
-Cash payment of \$74,000 (2020 : \$Nil) was made to purchase investment property.
+During the financial year ended 30 June 2021, the Group acquired investment property with an aggregate cost of \$157,000 of which \$83,000 was acquired by means of settlement with trade receivables.
+Cash payment of \$74,000 was made to purchase investment property.